 The PCC has a duty to consult residents before making recommendations on precept levels to Cleveland’s Police and Crime Panel.

-Just 26% of the PCC’s £169m annual budget for 2022-23 came from the policing precept.
-Most police, community safety and victims’ services funding came from Government grants.
+Just 26% of the PCC’s £177.8m income for 2023-24 came from Cleveland’s policing precept.
+Most police, community safety and victims’ services funding comes from Government grants.

-Cleveland’s annual policing precept in 2022-23 is £275.73 for Band D properties.
-Most houses in Cleveland pay much less as they are rated Band A or B.
+Cleveland’s annual policing precept in 2023-24 was £290.73 for Band D properties.
+However, most householders pay much less as they live in properties, which are rated Band A or B.

 |Property Band||Council Tax 2023-24||Proposals for 2023-24||4.1% Increase||6.2% Increase||8.3% Increase||10.3% Increase|

 Increases proposed in the table, above, would mean the following in policing terms: